YurBagoyan/Design_Patterns/Creational_Patterns/Builder/README.md

 Some of the construction steps might require different implementation when you need to build various representations of the product.
 For example, walls of a cabin may be built of wood, but the castle walls must be built with stone.

+### Director
+You can go further and extract a series of calls to the builder steps you use to construct a product into a separate class called director.
+The director class defines the order in which to execute the building steps, while the builder provides the implementation for those steps.

+Having a director class in your program isn’t strictly necessary.
+You can always call the building steps in a specific order directly from the client code.
+However, the director class might be a good place to put various construction routines so you can reuse them across your program.

+In addition, the director class completely hides the details of product construction from the client code.
+The client only needs to associate a builder with a director, launch the construction with the director, and get the result from the builder.